Bairdy999/elastic-police-uk-data-ingest/README.md

 Additionally, given the segmented nature of the data into discrete data sets per UK Police Force, it is ideal for use in proof-of-concepts relating to implementing an [Elastic Data Mesh](https://github.com/Bairdy999/elastic-data-mesh).
 Data specific to a given Force can be ingested into each Elasticsearch cluster in such a data mesh and cross-cluster-search utilised to search across the data in all clusters in the data mesh.

-# Ingesting UK Police stop-and-search data into Elasticsearch
+# Ingesting UK Police data into Elasticsearch
+Firstly, download the required data sets as per the guidance given above, unzip to a location of your choice and then follow each of the steps below:

+## UK Police Stop and Search Data

-## Index template for police-data-stop-search
+### Index template for police-data-stop-search
 To make full use of the ingested stop and search data, the [police-data-stop-search.json](Elasticsearch/templates/police-data-stop-search.json) index template should be installed in the target Elasticsearch cluster.